mstyslinger/capstone_two/README.md

 **4 features account for more than 5% of the variance in the data each:**
 * Being in Uganda
-* Household population in cthe community
+* Household population in the community
 * Age of the water point (since original consturction)
 * Being an "other" water point type